Warning: Playing “Stairway to Heaven” Is Prohibited

 “Sir, my client is blind in one eye because of your failure to warn.
 Does Apple consider product warnings to be a joke?”

-On the other hand, it’s always possible they really were warning consumers not to eat their iPod shuffles, which would an unnecessary, silly warning because manufacturers do not have a legal duty to warn consumers not to eat electronic devices.
-The exception, of course, would be if the object was small enough to present a choking hazard to children, which doesn’t appear to be the case with an iPod shuffle.
-But even if that was a risk, the warning should not be “Do not eat iPod shuffle,” but something like, “Choking hazard: Keep away from small children.”
+On the other hand, it’s possible that it is intended as a real warning to not eat iPod shuffles, which would be unnecessary.
+Manufacturers do not have a legal duty to warn consumers not to eat electronic devices.
+The exception, of course, would be if the object was small enough to present a choking hazard to children.
+That doesn’t appear to be the case with an iPod shuffle.
+But even if that is a risk, the warning should not say “Do not eat iPod shuffle,” but like, “Choking hazard–Keep away from small children.”

 Warning: No Blindfolded Kids Swinging Bats